anninahelmy/cg-hs2019/Serie 3/assignment3_kiener_portmann/readme.txt

 The stripes had exactly the color of the background.
 After playing around with the scene.sce we got the impression that something's wrong with the shadow (see toon_faces_debug_[...]).
 So we changed the scene.cpp file in a way that we trace the shadow to see where it's coming from (which color it has)(toon_faces_debug_traced-shadows).
-Having this idea we checked the code from exercise 3 (lightning) line after line and finally saw that one condition was falsely implemented.
+Having this idea we checked the code from exercise 2 (lightning) line after line and finally saw that one condition was falsely implemented.
+Hence we thought that we would deliver also our corrected solution scene.cpp from exercise 2.